tarun-amaraneni/OAuth-Implementation-for-Login-with-Google/README.md

 3. Initialize a Node.js Project:

-Open the terminal in VS Code
+Open the terminal in VS Code and run the following commands in your terminal:

 ````ruby
 npm init -y